input-output-hk/Certification-working-group/CIP - CTI/CIP-Cardano-Threat-Intelligence.md

 -->
 The CTI repository will be hosted under the ????
 GitHub account.
 The location of the CTI repository within the ????
 GitHub account will provide a hub for security researchers, developers, and other stakeholders to contribute to the identification, analysis, and resolution of vulnerabilities and weaknesses within the Cardano ecosystem.
 It allows for efficient collaboration, version control, and transparency in the handling of security-related issues.

-### CTI Identifier
+### CTI Identifier (ID)

-#### Categorization System and Numbering Scheme

 The Cardano Threat Intelligence (CTI) repository follows a specific format and numbering system to categorize vulnerabilities and weaknesses based on the different layers of Cardano's blockchain.
 This system provides a comprehensive and standardized approach to organize and reference vulnerabilities within the Cardano ecosystem.

-##### Properties
+The use of CTI ensures that two or more parties can confidently refer to a CTI identifier (ID) when discussing or sharing information about a unique vulnerability.
+By establishing a consistent identification system, the CTI repository promotes clear and effective communication among stakeholders, enabling efficient collaboration and knowledge sharing in addressing and mitigating vulnerabilities within the Cardano ecosystem.

+#### Categorization System and Numbering Scheme

 The CTI numbering system is structured as follows: